$0 International Adoption Navigation Guide — Quick-Start Checklist

 That's not a criticism.
 It's the demographic reality of contemporary international adoption.

 Most international adoption resources — books, agency guides, online content — were written when the landscape looked different.
 They still describe international adoption as primarily a path to infants and toddlers, with "special needs adoption" as a distinct category you opt into.
-The current reality is that special needs are the norm, not the exception, and families who understand that upfront are better positioned than families who discover it after they've enrolled.
+Families who understand the current profile mix upfront are better positioned than families who discover it after they've enrolled.

 What "Special Needs" Actually Means in This Context